SET is steered by two groups: the Practitioner Advisory Group (PAG) and the SET Management Board (SMB).

 One of the first things Jill did when joining Petroc in 2005 was to become a workplace rep for her union.
 This has given her valuable knowledge that she has been ble to use in her daily work with colleagues.
 Equality Diversity and Inclusion is another area that Jill is passionate about and she has been on the committees both at college and for her union.
 As a direct result, Jill was able to present the social model of disability to the union, which has been adopted as the normal way of working.
 Jill's mantra has and always will be "Learning for All", no matter where in the country you are, you should have access to education.

-Dr Barbara Van der Eecken - Head of Quality at Knowledgepool
+Dr Barbara Van der Eecken - Director of Service Excellence and Business Improvement for Babington